Renville County Broadband Profile 2022: Red rating: Ranking out 81 of 87

 county 25/3 253 rank 100/20 10020 rank Gig gig rank Providers

-At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 943 locations in Brown County.
-However, the majority of locations will go to fiber, which will help quite a bit.
+At the time of writing, the MN BEAD final proposal has not been approved, but the current proposal would mean coverage for 323 locations in Ramsey County.
+However, all the locations will get a satellite or a fixed wireless connection, which does not qualify as served in the MN statute.

 There is still Line Extension funding yet to be distributed, which helps connect handfuls of houses just beyond existing infrastructure.
-(Although, Brown has not benefited from Line Extension awards in the past.)
+(Ramsey has not benefitted from earlier Line Extension awards.
+So that might be a strategy for reach the last households.)
 There have been changes with local and national broadband providers, which also leads to uncertainty.

 2025 2024 2023 2022 2021 2020 2019 2018 2017